jasonwhite/button/README.md

 Similar to what [Bazel][] and [Buck][] do, build outputs should be cached.
 This helps solve two major problems:

- 1. Brilliant Build has no explicit support for variants (e.g., a *debug* or *release* build).
+ 1. Button has no explicit support for variants (e.g., a *debug* or *release* build).
 If one wants to switch between debug and release builds, the build description must be regenerated and, thus, the entire build graph is invalidated and triggers a new build.
 If build outputs are cached, switching between variants will copy the build outputs from the cache instead of building from scratch.
  2. If two machines both run the same build, a lot of work is duplicated.
 If both builds are adding cached outputs to a shared cache, there would be a 50% cache hit rate on average between the two machines.
 As more machines are